 Once you have everything on this list, you are now good to go.
 Let’s walk you through how to pay your payroll remittance.

 Depending on the remitter type you are, you have different options available to you when paying your payroll remittance.
 For Quarterly, Regular, and Threshold 1 accelerated remitters; you can pay your remittance by mail.

 However, the Threshold 2 accelerated remitters cannot send in their payroll remittance payments by mail.
 You must remit either electronically or at a Canadian financial institution.

 Make sure that your payment is made to your Canadian financial institution no later than the third working day at the end of the following periods;

 Working days don't include Saturdays, Sundays, and any CRA-recognized public holidays.

 As mentioned above, all the other remitter types, with the exception of the Threshold 2 accelerated remitters, are allowed to pay their payroll remittances by mail.
-If you choose to make your remittance by mail, make your payment payable to the Receiver General.
+If you choose to pay your remittance by mail, make your payment payable to the Receiver General.
 Ensure that your payroll program (RP) account number is printed on it, and mail it to the Sudbury Tax Centre with your remittance voucher.
 If you pay your remittance earlier than the due date (as you should), you may post-date your payment to your remittance due date.

-If you don’t have a remittance voucher, then you must make sure you include the following information along with the payment;
+If you don’t have a remittance voucher, then you must make sure you include the following information along with the payment: